Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Djúpavík at Strandir

-Djúpavík is a very small hamlet in the fjord Reykjarfjörður.
-Here a herring factory was first established back in 1917.
-That factory operated until 1919 during the era of the first Herring boom.
+Djúpavík is a tiny hamlet in the fjord Reykjarfjörður.
+Here, a herring factory was first established back in 1917.
+That factory operated until 1919, during the first Herring boom.
 The factory was closed in 1919 when the owner went bankrupt during a recession.

-Unfortunately, this area saw a decline in herring after 1944, which caused the factory to close its doors some 10 years later after some rough years following the disappearance of the herring.
+Unfortunately, this area saw a decline in herring after 1944, which led the factory to close its doors some 10 years later, after rough years following the herring's disappearance.

 Djúpavík at Strandir